-(C) Permit holders conforming to capitol square regulations and the conditions of their permit are deemed to have reasonable expressive and physical control of the area of and for the duration of the permitted event.
+(C) Permit holders conforming to capitol square rules and the conditions of their permit are deemed to have reasonable expressive and physical control of the area of and for the duration of the permitted event.
 Any group or individual not holding a permit for the area may be required, at the request of the permit holder, to move to the adjoining sidewalk, or to another location as appropriate.
-Violations of this regulation will be prosecuted to the extent allowed by law.
+Violations of this rule will be prosecuted to the extent allowed by law.

 (D) The capitol buildings or grounds shall not be used for any activity conducted purely for profit or any activity inconsistent with or in violation of local, state or federal laws, rules or regulations.

 (E) There shall be equal access for all groups in the use of capitol buildings or grounds regardless of race, religion, color, national origin, ancestry, sex, disability, age, military status, or the content or viewpoint of any speech or expressive activity.

 (F) Capitol buildings or grounds shall be available for use on any day of the week between the hours of seven a.m. to twelve midnight with the exception of state holidays.

 (G) Any individual or group present in or on the capitol buildings or grounds, whether or not a permit holder, must abide by the following regulations for use.
 In addition to the following regulations for use, the board reserves the right to regulate any conduct or activity not appropriate or consistent with the use of the capitol buildings or grounds as described in this rule, or that may cause damage to state property or pose a hazard to any member of the public or state employee.